ucokzeko/mqtt-speak/README.md

 ```

 ### Usage
-Run test script `npm test` to test if you set it up properly
+Run test script `npm run integrationTests` to test if you set it up properly
+Run test script `npm run unitTests` to perform unit tests

 or

 You can manually publish a message to specified topic with `mosquitto_pub`

 For example
-`mosquitto_pub -h localhost -t 'say/test' -m 'This is a test audio'`
+`mosquitto_pub -h localhost -t 'say/test' -m '{ "message": "This is a test audio" }'`